-Scare tactics work, and are effective over a much longer time than bribery, but scare tactics still have a limited lifetime.
+Scare tactics often work, and are effective over a much longer time than bribery, but scare tactics still have a limited lifetime.
 As long as there is some element of fear, people will still heed the warnings.
 But as more and more time goes by, and nothing drastic has happened, the fear gradually subsides until the warnings have little, if any, remaining effect.
-Now that the earth has orbited the sun some two thousand times since Matthew committed these warnings to paper, a lot of time has gone by with only the usual catastrophes -storms, earthquakes, wars, famines, plagues and other assorted nastiness.
+Now that the earth has orbited the sun more than two thousand times since Matthew committed these warnings to paper, a lot of time has gone by with only the usual catastrophes -storms, earthquakes, wars, famines, plagues and other assorted nastiness.
 The fear of the day of the Lord has pretty much dwindled down to either a topic for theological study, or a misguided focus of bizarre sects.

 How then can we be motivated to maintain our vigilance in faith?
 What would work to keep us alert to the return of Christ?
 I suggest that the one motivator that is timeless, that can keep us looking forward in positive anticipation is hope.
-Far from seeing the day of the Lord as a moment of doom and destruction, we can look forward in hope to a release from the usual catastrophes of life.
+Far from seeing the day of the Lord as a moment of doom and destruction, perhaps we can see it as a surprise gift, a blissful release from the usual catastrophes of life.
 Yes, the day of the Lord is a cosmic moment of judgment, but it is also for us the moment when with Christ's protection and blessing we are ushered into the presence of God, into the assembly of the great host joyfully praising God, freed from the burdens of tears and pain and sorrow.
+Once you strip away the fearful anticipation, it sounds like a pretty good gift.

 When will that happen?
 Only God knows - we have that from Jesus himself.
 It might be before lunch today.
+Some might hope it would be just before the offering!
 Or just before bedtime.
 Or in the middle of the night.
 Or maybe next year.
 Or perhaps two thousand years from now.
 "Not possible!", you say?
 That's probably what Matthew and more than a few of the early Christians said two thousand years ago.
 Ten thousand years from now?
 Who knows?
 God knows, and only God knows, Jesus said.
 For each of us that moment will come at some point - God willing it won't be from being hit by a bus on the way home from this service, but at some moment, unexpected or not, we will come face to face with our Lord, and it certainly would be a good idea to be as prepared as possible.